ESKAPE: Enterococcus faecium

-Enterococcus faecium is a Gram-positive sphereically shaped (coccus) bacteria that tends to occur in pairs or chains, most commonly involved in HAI in immunocompromised patients.
+Enterococcus faecium is a Gram-positive spherically shaped (coccus) bacteria that tends to occur in pairs or chains, most commonly involved in HAI in immunocompromised patients.
 It often exhibits a resistance to β-lactam antibiotics including penicillin and other last resort antibiotics.
 There has also been a rise in vancomycin resistant enterococci (VRE) strains, including an increase in E. faecium resistance to vancomycin, particularly vancomycin-A. These vancomycin-resistant strains display a profound ability to develop and share their resistance through horizontal gene transfer, as well as code for virulence factors that control phenotypes.
 These virulence phenotypes range from thicker biofilms to allowing them to grow in a variety of environments including medical devices such as urinary catheters and prosthetic heart valves within the body.
-The thicker biofilms act as a “mechanical and biochemical shield” that protects the bacteria from the antibiotics and are the most effective protective mechanism that bacteria have against treatment.
+The thicker biofilms act as a "mechanical and biochemical shield" that protects the bacteria from the antibiotics and are the most effective protective mechanism that bacteria have against treatment.

 Staphylococcus aureus

 Staphylococcus aureus is a Gram-positive round-shaped (coccus) bacteria that is commonly found as a part of the human skin microbiota and is typically not harmful in humans with non-compromised immune systems in these environments.
 However, S. aureus has the ability to cause infections when it enters parts of the body that it does not typically inhabit, such as wounds.
 Similar to E. faecium, S. aureus can also cause infections on implanted medical devices and form biofilms that make treatment with antibiotics more difficult.
 Additionally, approximately 25% of S. aureus strains secrete the TSST-1 exotoxin responsible for causing toxic shock syndrome.
 Methicillin-resistant S. aureus, or MRSA, includes strains distinct from other strains of S. aureus in the fact that they have developed resistance to β-lactam antibiotics.
-Some also express an exotoxin that has been known to cause “necrotic hemorrhagic pneumonia” in those with an infection.
+Some also express an exotoxin that has been known to cause "necrotic hemorrhagic pneumonia" in those with an infection.
 Vancomycin and similar antibiotics are typically the first choices for treatment of MRSA infections, however from this vancomycin-resistant S. aureus, or VRSA (VISA for those with intermediate resistance) strains have emerged.